 Research into the history of the use of the Stevenson Screen in Australia

-I also circulated it to an independent expert at the University of Melbourne, Professor R. W. Home, Professor of History & Philosphy of Science.
+I also circulated my draft to an independent expert at the University of Melbourne, Professor R. W. Home, Professor of History & Philosphy of Science.
 I was aware that Professor Home had referred to the Intercolonial Conferences in a publication and by good luck a letter from him has survived in my "files".
 In 1992 I put my draft to one side knowing there was no possibility of publishing against BoM opposition.

 1995 paper by Warwick S. Hughes, Comment on D.E.
 Parker, "Effects of Changing Exposure of Thermometers at Land Stations."
 International Journal of Climatology, Vol. 15, pp. 231-234.
 Four scanned pages ~100Kb each